HosnaJabbari/Iterative-HFold/README.md

 ```
 3. Install HFold_iterative by navigating to the HFold_iterative-master directory

-Note: <path to Simfold installation> is where Simfold was installed.
-The default path is /usr/local.
-If you did not specify a custom prefix when installing Simfold, use /usr/local
+Note: \<path to Simfold installation\> is where Simfold was installed.
+If you did not specify a custom prefix when installing Simfold, type which Simfold to locate the path
 ```
 autoreconf -i
 ./configure SIMFOLD_HOME=<path to Simfold installation>